ziyi-zhu/hdr-lf-capture/README.md

 # HDR Light Field Capture
-Hardware and software for capturing Hight Dynamic Range light fields
+Hardware and software for capturing Hight Dynamic Range light fields.

 ![](image/header.jpg)

+The setup consists of an Arduino used to control the Stepper Motor and a Raspberry Pi used to send instructions to the Arduino and capture/recieve images from the camera.

 ## Arduino